Houmgaor/mhf-iel/README.md

 # MHF IELess Launcher

+Monster Hunter Fontier Launcher without Internet Explorer.
-MHF default launcher requires IE to login.
-IE sucks.
+Because IE sucks.

 This project reverse engineered the MHF launcher in order to make it possible to boot the game directly, without going through `mhf.exe` and `mhl.dll`.